carlfranklin/BindablePropertiesValidationInMaui/README.md

 ## Summary

-In this tutorial, we explored the AvnObservable library and used it to create an ObservableCollectionWithSelection, which enabled us to notify the binding system when a selected item in a collection changes.
+In this tutorial, we explored the AvnObservable library and used it to create an `ObservableCollectionWithSelection<T>`, which enabled us to notify the binding system when a selected item in the collection changes.

 We then added BindableProperty validation and error handling to our app, ensuring that our data is validated and displayed correctly for a more robust and user-friendly experience.